FOREX-Dollar set for biggest weekly rise in 7 months on rate bets | Business

 - United States

-The dollar consolidated gains on Friday and was on track for its biggest weekly rise in seven months as expectations of higher interest rates fuelled the U.S. unit's gains versus rivals.
+The dollar consolidated gains on Friday and was on track for its biggest weekly rise in seven months as bets of higher interest rates fuelled the U.S. unit's gains versus rivals.

-With money markets pricing 30 bps of rate hikes in March and more than 120 bps in cumulative increases before the end of the year, the dollar was in the limelight even as broader currency markets quietened somewhat after an eventful week in global markets punctuated by a hawkish Federal Reserve meeting.
-"The market has interpreted the Fed chair's comments in a hawkish manner even though (Jerome) Powell's comments has mainly affected the expectation of the speed of the rate cycle, but not so much the extent of this cycle," Commerzbank strategists said in a note, which saw the euro weakening to $1.10 versus the dollar.
+With money markets pricing 32 bps of rate hikes in March and as many as 124 bps in cumulative increases before the end of the year, the dollar was in the limelight even as broader currency markets quietened somewhat after an eventful week in global markets punctuated by a hawkish Federal Reserve meeting.
+U.S. Treasury yields steadied in London trading with 10-year yields edging slightly higher but staying well below the two-year peaks of nearly 1.9% hit on Monday.

-The euro nursed losses on Friday with the single currency creeping marginally higher to $1.1152 from Thursday's 20-month low of $1.1131.
-Major currencies drifted sideways in Asian trading before Chinese New Year holidays next week even though U.S. yields were marginally higher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)